-- Ensure we have a designated senior person for child protection who has received appropriate training and support for this role - Ensure we have a nominated governor responsible for child protection - Ensure every member of staff (including temporary and supply staff and volunteers) and the governing body knows the name of the designated senior person responsible for child protection and their role - Ensure all staff, suppliers and volunteers are issued with the most recent copy of the summary of 'Keeping Children Safe in Education'. - Ensure staff induction includes the school's Child Protection (CP) Policy, Staff Behaviour Code and details of the designated CP lead teacher. - Ensure all staff and volunteers understand their responsibilities in being alert to the signs of abuse and their responsibility for referring any concerns to the designated child protection lead teacher. - Ensure that parents have an understanding of the responsibility placed on the school and staff for child protection by setting out the school's obligations on the web site. - Notify social care if there is an unexplained absence of more than one day of a pupil who is subject to a child protection plan. - Develop effective links with relevant agencies and cooperate as required with their enquiries regarding child protection matters, including attendance at case conferences - Keep written records of concerns about children, even where there is no need to refer the matter immediately - Ensure all records are kept securely, separate from the main pupil file, and in locked locations - Adopt and follow procedures where an allegation is made against a member of staff or volunteer and report to the Local Authority Designated Officer (LADO), as appropriate, within 24 hours. - Ensure safe recruitment practices are always followed by having at least one person on each interview panel who has completed the Safer Recruitment training, following stringent preemployment vetting checks, ensuring staff are DBS checked at the appropriate level and entered on the Single Central Record (SCR) and references are taken up and kept on file. - Ensure volunteers are appropriately supervised.
+- Ensure we have a Designated Safeguarding Lead who has received appropriate training and support for this role - Ensure we have a nominated governor responsible for Safeguarding - Ensure every member of staff (including temporary and supply staff and volunteers) and the governing body knows the name of the designated safeguarding lead and their role - Ensure all staff, suppliers and volunteers are issued with the most recent copy of the summary of 'Keeping Children Safe in Education'. - Ensure staff induction includes the school's Safeguarding Policy, Staff Behaviour Code and details of the designated safeguarding lead. - Ensure all staff and volunteers understand their responsibilities in being alert to the signs of abuse and their responsibility for referring any concerns to the designated safeguarding lead. - Ensure that parents have an understanding of the responsibility placed on the school and staff for safeguarding by setting out the school's obligations on the web site. - Notify social care if there is an unexplained absence of more than one day of a pupil who is subject to a child protection plan. - Develop effective links with relevant agencies and cooperate as required with their enquiries regarding child protection matters, including attendance at case conferences - Keep written records of concerns about children, even where there is no need to refer the matter immediately - Ensure all records are kept securely, separate from the main pupil file, and in locked locations - Adopt and follow procedures where an allegation is made against a member of staff or volunteer and report to the Local Authority Designated Officer (LADO), as appropriate, within 24 hours. - Ensure safe recruitment practices are always followed by having at least one person on each interview panel who has completed the Safer Recruitment training, following stringent pre-employment vetting checks, ensuring staff are DBS checked at the appropriate level and entered on the Single Central Record (SCR) and references are taken up and kept on file. - Ensure volunteers are appropriately supervised.